Angelus Vista, Los Angeles

 Angelus Vista is a neighborhood in Los Angeles, California.
+There is one Los Angeles Historic-Cultural Monument in neighborhood.

 Geography

 Angelus Vista is bounded by Pico Boulevard on the north, Western Avenue on the east, Washington Boulevard on the south and Arlington Avenue on the west.

 The City of Los Angeles has installed neighborhood signs identify the geographic boundaries of the neighborhood.
 Neighborhood signs are located at the corners of Pico and Arlington, Washington and Arlington, Pico and Western and Washington and Western.

 Arlington Heights is to the west.
 Harvard Heights and West Adams Heights are located to the east.
 West Adams Terrace is to the south.
 Country Club Park is located north of Pico Boulevard.

 History

 The Angelus Vista tracts were subdivided between 1902 and 1904.
 Building restrictions required all homes to cost a minimum of $2,000, Wide streets were paved throughout the area as part of the initial subdivision.
 Advertisements described Angelus Vista as part of an up-and-coming section of the city with excellent views of the mountains to the north.
 Nearby amenities mentioned in early advertisements included the Los Angeles Country Club to the north and Harvard Military College, a private boys' school to the east.
 Historically, the Angelus Vista area was serviced by two streetcar lines: the 16th Street Santa Monica Electric Car along what is now Venice Blvd and the Pico Streetcar line.

 In 1903, the Los Angeles Times ran a story boasting that many of the dwellings in new housing tracts were fine specimens of architectural work.
 An Angelus Vista home, located on St. Andrews Street was featured.
 The house was heated by hot air, lighted by gas and electricity, and estimated to have cost $8,500.